Chart Color Schemes

 Chigwell features high concentrations of lone person households and group households, with a fairly typical median household size

 Family households account for 64.3% of all households, including 23.6% couples with children, 17.4% couples without children, and 21.6% single parent families.
-Non-family households constitute the remaining 35.7%, with lone person households at 31.8% and group households comprising 4.4%.
+Non-family households constitute the remaining 35.7%, with lone person households at 31.8% and group households comprising 4.4% of the total.
 The median household size is 2.4 people, which aligns with the Greater Hobart average.

 Frequently Asked Questions - Households